mrkkrp/flacize/README.md

 # Any audio files → CDDA FLAC Tracks

-*This is work in process, but it won't take long time to finish.*

 My audio collection has grown rather big.
 It consists of various audio files in different formats.
 Most part of it is in lossless form, for example: